Parc Floral de la Source: Exhibitions

 In 1967, the Floralies internationales d'Orléans attracted visitors in six months.
 The global budget was more than one million francs.
-From April to October 1967, Orléans became the world capital of horticulture: 330 exhibitors, 700 producers from 11 countries, m² of glasshouses specially constructed to house successive exhibitions on 35 hectares.
+From April to October 1967, Orléans became the world capital of horticulture: 330 exhibitors, 700 producers from 11 countries, m^{2} of glasshouses specially constructed to house successive exhibitions on 35 hectares.
 Apart from horticulture, the Floralies included several attractions including a reconstruction of a Gaulois village, thus destroying an ancient temple.

 Other exhibitions : in 1996, voyage en chrysanthèmes and la ronde des fougères; in 1998, la fête de l'iris; in 1999, jardins du monde (30th salon of the chrysanthemum) and the international salon of the dahlia and fruits of autumn; in 2000, bulbs in flower; in 2001, le parc de tous les enchantements et le monde des nains-ventés; in 2003, chrysanthèmes recup’art; in 2006, festival of exotic birds and orchids; in 2007, le festival de l'iris.

 Access

 The park can be reached from the A71 motorway (exit 2); via the Route nationale 20; by train (nearest stations Aubrais or Orléans); by line A of the Orléans tramway or line 20 of the Semtao bus network.
 Lines 3, 5, 7 and 8 of the Ulys bus network serve Orléans-la-Source.

-Admission to the park costs 6 € for an adult, 4 € for a child between 6 and 16 years, free for those under 6.
+Admission to the park costs €6 for an adult, €4 for a child between 6 and 16 years, free for those under 6.
 Ticket office close an hour before the close of the park.
 Season tickets and group rates are available.

 Opening times vary with the seasons.
 In 2009: